SpencerEricksen/PCBA_downloads_oxphos/README.md

 for f in pc_fetch_aid1[1234]*; do ./wrapper_fetch_v1.2.sh $f; done
 ```

-Merge downloaded smiles and downloaded assay outcomes into individal files for each AID add substructure 'match' result and smiles for Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).
+Merge downloaded smiles and downloaded assay outcomes into individal files for each AID, canonicalize, de-salt smiles, also extact SMILES strings for the Bemis-Murcko scaffolds and generic Murcko scaffolds (all carbon).

 ```
 for a in `cat assay_list.list`; do echo ${a}; ./rdkit_substructure_matcher_v1.6.py ${a}; done